-- Exhibits in classes 50284, 50285, or 50286 are designed to be used with the 4-H Robotics Platforms curriculum which uses LEGO Mindstorms (NXT or EV3). - Any other programmable robot kit such as Arduino or Raspberry Pi, should be exhibited under Free Range Robotics Class (50290), Innovation Class (50292) or Ready4Life Challenge Class (50293).
+- Exhibits in classes 50284, 50285, or 50286 are designed to be used with the 4-H Robotics Platforms curriculum which uses LEGO Mindstorms (NXT or EV3). - Any other programmable robot kit such as Arduino or Raspberry Pi, should be exhibited in Robotics Innovation/Open Source Class (50292).